KOTORCommunityPatches/K1_Community_Patch/README.md

 * Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
 * Dia was a member of the attacking with fists club, despite threatening to cut the player (Reported by DarthParametric)
 * During the Sandral-Matale Feud, the player had the option to claim Ahlan Matale had offered a reward, even if no such conversation took place
-* Elora’s exposition was unnecessary if the player had already heard about Sunry's situation from Davin (with assistance from DarthParametric & ebmar)
 * Fixed Elise’s walking pace when she exits so she runs away when upset and walks away otherwise
 * Fixed placeable heights on the Ebon Hawk to reduce floor clipping & floating
 * Fixed the height of the workbench on Dantooine